Gay–straight alliance: Canada

-Saskatchewan

 In Saskatchewan, Carlton Comprehensive High School houses one of the first GSA movements in the city of Prince Albert.
 The first GSA in the city of Saskatoon first met on March 18, 2003, at Mount Royal Collegiate.
 Since then, GSAs have been established at Nutana, Walter Murray, Evan Hardy, Marion Graham, Bedford Road and Aden Bowman Collegiates.
 The city of North Battleford Saskatchewan, had their first GSA in 2004 at Sakewew High School, a First Nations school.
 Saskatchewan's first GSA summit took place on April 15, 2016, in Saskatoon.

-Manitoba

 In 2013, the Manitoba government introduced Bill 18, The Public Schools Amendment Act (Safe and Inclusive Schools).
 This act required school board to accommodate all student requests to form GSAs.

-Ontario

 The first elementary school GSA in Ontario was started in 2008 at the Sunnyside Public School in Kitchener.

 In Ontario, Arnprior District High school, a small rural Ottawa Valley town started a GSA created by the students in 2009.
 This GSA won one of three Jer's Vision "Youth Role Model of The Year" awards in April 2009.
 The next year a GSA was founded by students in 2010 at Renfrew Collegiate Institute in the town of Renfrew.

 In December 2011, the government of the most populous Canadian province, Ontario, announced it would bring a legislation making it mandatory for all publicly funded schools to support the formation of "tolerance clubs" and student associations.
 Gay–straight clubs were to be specifically mentioned in that act.
 The main focus of that Bill 14 would be to counterattack bullying of students, particularly those of a racial or sexual minority.

 Beyond a school group the Toronto District School Board has been committed to an unwritten alliance with their students.
 In addition to co-hosting the OUTShine GSA National Summit in 2013, they funded the Triangle Program at OASIS Alternative School, designed for gay, lesbian, bisexual and transgender students who are at risk of dropping out or committing self-harm because of harassment in regular schools.

 As of 2011, 37% of schools in Ontario were reported to have a GSA.

-New Brunswick

 In 2008, the non-profit organization Pride in Education was founded to protect the safety and wellbeing of LGBTQ students in New Brunswick.
 In 2010, they held the first annual Pride in Education GSA Conference for students and teachers interested in creating GSAs.

 The first GSA in New Brunswick was founded in 2013 at Woodstock High School following the suggestion of Svend Robinson.

-Prince Edward Island

 The University of Prince Edward Island's Social Justice Studies program founded shOUT!, an annual conference aimed as GSAs but open to the public, in 2013.